 For advising on major requirements, see The Arts Group Advising Center.
 Advising drop-in hours are 9-12pm M-F. Appointments are scheduled from 1-4pm M-F. Click here to schedule an appointment.
 Check-in for drop-ins or appointments is in Art room 101.

 Develop a system to organize your paper and computer files related to advising so that you can find them easily and be prepared to take notes.

 Bring any advising related documents: forms, petitions, Dean’s Office Contracts and previous study plans.

 Spend time thinking about questions that you want to ask or topics that you want to discuss.
 Bring these to your appointment.

 Art Studio gives out its annual undergraduate awards and scholarships during the winter quarter (see awards list below).
-Students in the Art Studio major will submit a portfolio and application online.
-Art Studio faculty will review applications and submit votes for each category and a show will be held during the winter quarter to display the work of all finalists.
+Students in the Art Studio major may submit a portfolio and application online.
+Art Studio faculty will review applications and submit votes for each category and a show will be held during winter quarter to display the work of all finalists.
 The final voting process will not conclude until early March.
-Click links at right to download application form and information.
-Contact Pamela Pretell for more information.
-Application deadline for the 2017 Winter Awards is November 18, 2016 at 11:59 pm.
+Click links at right to download the application form and submission instructions.